samuel-walters/docker/README.md

 # Use Case

 Think about a school.
 Originally, the number of students won't change and there is no need to scale.
 In this case, a monolith architecture can be used.
-But if the school expands, buying new campuses and increasing its number of students, then microservices can be used as a way the business scale up (and/or scale out) to meet the new demands.
+But if the school expands, buying new campuses and increasing its number of students, then microservices can be used as a way for the the business to scale up (and/or scale out) to meet the new demands.

 # What is Containerisation